Cirrhosis of the liver

 The liver is the biggest solid organ in the body and is important for fighting infections and filtering and cleaning blood.

-Cirrhosis of the liver causes around 4,000 deaths in the UK each year.
+Cirrhosis of the liver causes around 4,000 deaths in the UK each year and around 700 people a year need a liver transplant to survive cirrhosis.

 What causes cirrhosis of the liver?

-As well as hepatitis C and alcohol abuse, cirrhosis can be caused by:
+As well as hepatitis C and alcohol misuse, cirrhosis can be caused by:

 - Certain inherited diseases such as:

-Although less likely, other causes of cirrhosis include reactions to prescription drugs, prolonged exposure to environmental toxins, or parasitic infections.
+Although less likely, other causes of cirrhosis include reactions to prescription drugs, prolonged exposure to environmental toxins, and parasitic infections.

 Do people who drink large amounts of alcohol always develop cirrhosis of the liver?